 - Including a commenting system by a third party via an iframe.

 Option 4 and 5 seem to be most popular.
 As I don’t want to go with option 4, I was looking for a good external commenting system.
 The problem is that they’re either really expensive (for the amount of comments I expect and compared to what I pay for my current hosting), or are free to use but make a business of tracking people across the internet to show them ads.
 Disqus is one of the more popular free to use comments systems, but it has serious privacy issues because of that.

 This week I discovered a rather new commenting system: Talkyard.
 It does (sidenote: Actually, Talkyard does a whole lot more; it’s like a combination of a chat and a forum for building communities.
 There’s this embeddable form of it for commenting to pages. ) .
 It doesn’t collect data that it doesn’t need to collect.
 It’s a small operation, basically one programmer, who appears to be a sympathetic Swede.
-He was very quick to say he’d implement a feature I was looking for, but couldn’t find yet.
+He was very quick to several small features I needed for styling.
+So now it even supports my light and dark themes.
 There’s a pay-what-you-want plan for small websites like this.

-Talkyard’s design is still a bit rough around the edges.
-Customizing the styling was annoying: overriding existing CSS.
+Talkyard’s design is still a rough around the edges.
+Customizing the styling was annoying: overriding existing CSS with seemingly badly organized class names.
 A proper UI for that has already been announced, luckily.
 I didn’t want to spend too much time making it pretty.
-Let’s see first, how often you, dear readers, are actually going to press that comment button.
+Let’s see first, how often you, dear readers, are actually going to press that reply button.